Privacy

 When getting rid of any device that stored personal information at one point in time, you should wipe its hard drive to protect yourself.
 In the worst case, criminals might use unwiped hard drives to engage in identity theft causing financial and other kinds of damage.

-The same applies for businesses, arguably to an even greater extent, since the hard drives on organizational computers might contain customer data, internal (privileged) information, or even trade secrets.
+The same applies to businesses since the hard drives on organizational computers might contain customer data, confidential or privileged information, or even trade secrets.
 Whatever the case, none of this data should ever fall into the hands of a third party.
-Data theft is not only dangerous for customers, it can also result in a loss of reputation or image.
+Data theft is not only dangerous for customers, but it can also result in a loss of reputation, image, or finances.

 Deleting Isn't Enough

-Deleting files and then emptying your Recycle Bin is, unfortunately, not enough.
-This is because plenty of data remains on your hard drive even after you've deleted it and what's worse, can be restored with a minimum amount of effort.
+Deleting files and then emptying your recycle bin is, unfortunately, not enough.
+Plenty of data remains on your hard drive even after you've deleted it and what's worse, can be easily restored.
 Even formatting your hard drive isn't the be-all-end-all many consider it to be.
-The silver lining is that if you accidentally deleted any files, thanks to the widespread availability of specialized recovery software, you can likely retrieve the data.
+The silver lining is that if you accidentally deleted any files, thanks to the widespread availability of specialized recovery software, you can likely restore them.

-To make sure that your data can't be recovered when getting rid of a PC or laptop, you'll need to expend a bit more effort when deleting files.
-Below, we'll introduce you to a variety of methods for accomplishing this.
+To make your data unrecoverable when getting rid of a PC or laptop, you'll need to expend a bit more effort in deleting files.
+Below, we'll introduce you to a variety of ways that you can do this.

-Before actually wiping your hard drive, it's important to determine whether it's an HDD or an SSD.
-These two types of hard drive read and write data by varying means, and as such, must be wiped differently.
+Before actually wiping your hard drive, you'll need to determine whether it's an HDD or an SSD.
+These two types of hard drives read and write data by varying means, which means that they need to be wiped differently.

-HDDs and SSDs differ primarily in their design.
-Whereas an HDD writes and reads data from rotating magnetic disks, an SSD utilizes flash storage.
-Generally speaking, SSDs are considerably faster and owing to the absence of moving parts, quieter.
-An SSHD is a hybrid hard drive, making use of conventional HDD technology supported with fast flash storage.
-Wiping data from SSDs and SSHDs is more difficult since the hard drives spread files across different storage blocks.
-Accordingly, when overwriting these, there's no guarantee that all of the existing files will be deleted.
+An HDD writes and reads data from rotating magnetic disks, while an SSD utilizes flash storage.
+SSDs are usually faster and quieter since they don't have moving parts.
+An SSHD is a hybrid hard drive that uses conventional HDD technology with fast flash storage.
+Wiping data from SSDs and SSHDs is trickier since they spread files across different storage blocks.
+When overwriting these, there's no guarantee that all of the existing files will be deleted.

 Properly Wipe an HDD

-So long as you have the proper software (most of the time freeware), wiping data from an HDD is fairly straightforward.
+So long as you have the right software (most of the time freeware), wiping an HDD is fairly straightforward.
 In this guide, we used CCleaner and DBAN, two free solutions.

 Wipe an HDD With CCleaner